openintegrationhub/Data-and-Domain-Models/evaluations/sources/RoadmapMasterDataModelAddresses.md

 The master data model will grow with each application (specific data model) that brings new fields (attributes) into an integration scenario - to be synchronized.
 The complexity of an integrations scenario affects the amount of required attributes (fields) for a master data model, due to each new data model (app specific) which hasn't been covered till then.

-> The following steps describe a hands on approach which results in a master data model - at least the addresses part.
+> The following steps describe a **hands on approach** which results in a master data model - at least the addresses part.
 Some statements need to be refined due to meetings with domain experts. _Some steps might be skipped in order to result in a master data model._

+**NOTE:** The conceptual approach follows the [MasterDataModelAdresses.md](https://github.com/openintegrationhub/innovation/blob/57e0109c347a5f7a0f239f6545ceffefcdd644bd/evaluations/MasterDataModelAdresses.md).
+All findings together should foster a robust master data model.

 ## Identify generic address fields
 * Setup a test case where at least two data models (applications) become synced - **synchronously**
-  * Build your app component ([connector](https://github.com/openintegrationhub/architecture/blob/master/evaluations/ComponentQualityGuidelines.md)) for the individual field mapping at elastic.io
+  * Build your app component for the individual field mapping at elastic.io
     * [Snazzy] -> [component]
     * [SilverERP] -> [component]
   * Map those fields that should be synced between the applications (over elastic.io)